seriva/k8s-native-epi/README.md

 Configuration is done on 3 different levels.

-1. `terraform/variables.tf` has 3 variable definitions with defaults which can be used for in a custom `tfvars` file and is the basis for the Terraform deployment orchistration:
+1. `terraform/variables.tf` has 2 variable definitions with defaults which can be used for in a custom `tfvars` file and is the basis for the Terraform deployment orchistration:
     - `k3s_cluster`: describes the K3s cluster layout.
     - `operators`: A list of Helm charts that represent the operators that will be installed.
-    - `components`: A list of K8s deployment files for the deployment of the Epiphany components using the [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) the operators provide.
+It also contains the `components_files` list per operator which contains the K8s deployment files of the component using the [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) the operator provides.
-    Note: when `operators` are disabled, make sure to also disable the `components` K8s deployments that are dependent on the operators.
 2. `terraform/operators/*.*` contains the custom Helm configrations that can be applied the the operators.
 Every file contains a link to the full file of avalable configurations.
 Generally can be left as is.
 3. `terraform/components/*.*` contains the K8s deployments of the components.
 Use the above links in the table to the operator documentation to see how to configure each [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).